hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 > Both Docker and Podman use OCI (Open Container Initiative) compliant images, so you can use the same images with both tools.
 > It means Podman can pull and run images from Docker Hub.
 >
-> By default, Podman pull pulls an image from Docker Hub if a registry is not specified in the command line argument.
+> By default, `podman pull` pulls an image from Docker Hub if a registry is not specified in the command line argument.
 {: .callout}

 # Pulling Images